 Eryn Faulkner had an impulsive nature, but she was far from charismatic enough to seduce others.
 If anything, her strong presence as a magician and fighter could melt a few hearts, but she was still a bit green when it came to a way with words.

 Yet, those around her did not mind.
 She spoke with a candor that left them relieved.
 No person wished to second guess another’s intentions and live constantly in fear of being stabbed in the back.
-That was something that many had already experienced with how the country of Sistina was recently.
+That was something that many had already experienced with how the Kingdom of Sistina had been.

 Dengel adjusted his glasses as the talks between them started wrapping up, the individual parties satisfied on their parts in defending the trade routes.
 Currently, that was all King Oswald could target, as they could not make a dent on the magically-reinforced towns themselves.